anhsirkmusnah/2021/ff.md

     use_enhanced_features: bool = False,  # NEW: Enhanced features flag
     include_correlations: bool = False,   # NEW: Correlation features flag
     use_batch_processing: bool = False,   # NEW: Batch processing flag
+    correlation_config: dict = None       # NEW: Configuration for correlations
 ) -> np.ndarray:
     """Calculation of entries of the kernel matrix with enhanced features.